hughsie/python-uswid/README.md

 ## INI File

-It's sometimes much easier to use the simple key=vaue INI format when creating component SBoMs, or overriding specific values compared to building a new SWID XML document:
+It's sometimes much easier to use the simple key=vaue INI format when creating component SBOMs, or overriding specific values compared to building a new SWID XML document:

-Let's create an example component SBoM, using the INI-file format:
+Let's create an example component SBOM, using the INI-file format:

     [uSWID]
     tag-id = acbd84ff-9898-4922-8ade-dd4bbe2e40ba